menandmice/micetro_docs/guides/admin-manual/webapp_appliance_management.rst

 When an appliance experiences a crash and becomes unusable, you can use these backups to set up a new appliance as a replacement, while maintaining the same IP address.

 Micetro automatically detects the new server as uninitialized.
-To begin using the new server, you need to initialize the server.
+To begin using the new server, you need to initialize it. uninitialized

 **To initialize a server**:

-1. Locate the uninitilized server.
+1. Locate the uninitialized server.
 2. On the :guilabel:`Action` menu, select :guilabel:`Initialize appliance`.
 You can also access this option on the Row menu :guilabel:`...`.

  .. image:: ../../images/appliance-backup-restore-10.6.png